jack-ullery/libappanvil/utils/test/README.md

+# Test data generated elsewhere

+The tests in `parser` generate additional test profiles in `parser/tst/simple_tests/`: see `gen-dbus.py` and `gen-xtrans.py`.

+`utils/test/test-parser-simple-tests.py` uses this test data when it is available.
+If this test data has not been generated, this test will not
+complain: it will simply exercise fewer test profiles.

 # Running individual tests

 Python's unittest allows individual tests to be executed by specifying the class name and the test on the command line.